-Videos, worksheets, games and acivities to help Geometry students learn about transformations on the coordinate plane.
-In this lesson, we will look at dilation.
+Examples, solutions, videos, worksheets, games, and activities to help Geometry students learn about transformations on the coordinate plane.
+In this lesson, we will look at dilations in geometry.

 A dilation is a non-rigid transformation, which means that the original and the image are not congruent.
 They are, however, similar figures.
 To perform dilations, a scale factor and a center of dilation are needed.
 If the scale factor is larger than 1, the image is larger than the original; if the scale factor is less than 1, the image is smaller than the original.